 Multi-Tool Agent

 LangGraph, AutoGen, and CrewAI are strong contenders in 2025.
-LangGraph, in particular, allows graph-based flows where nodes handle state transitions.
-That means you can model workflows like: classify – retrieve – tool-call – validate – respond, with persistent memory and control over error handling.
-These setups can integrate tightly with internal systems (e.g., Salesforce, Jira, custom APIs) and perform tasks instead of just answering questions.
+LangGraph, in particular, lets you control graph-based flows where nodes handle state transitions.
+This means, for example, you can model flows such as: classify – retrieve – tool-call – validate – respond, with persistent memory, and well-defined error handling.
+These setups can integrate into internal systems (e.g., Salesforce, Jira, custom APIs) and take action in addition to answering questions.

 Design considerations: